arianna-90/Arianna_BlueStamp_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE For my final milestone, I managed to install a new 3rd party module.
 It is a spotify module that displayed what song was beign currently palyed and when nothing is being played, it displayed some of the artists I listen to.
 I was also able to move around and adjust the size of modules so they would'nt overlap.
 I was also able to decorate my magic mirror by placing it in a small picture frame.
 This pricture frame protect the display screen from being scratched or damaged.
 My biggest challenge in making the MagicMirror was the simple mistakes I made when first configuring my module files.
 A simple error such as the accidental placement on a equal sign or question mark caused the code not to work.
+Throguhout the whole process of putting the MagicMirrior together, I learned alot about coding.
+In the future< i hope to learn more Javascript and expand my coding skills.

 # Second Milestone